-This camping stove would not have possible 20 or maybe even 10 years ago.
-Not only does it excel with the basics, we can even charge devices with a USB port.
+This camping stove would not have been possible 20 or maybe even 10 years ago.
+Not only does it excel with the basics, but we can also even charge devices with a USB port.
 If you want to learn more about the Biolite CampStove 2, its features, and whether this is the right stove for your camping experience, I’ll answer all your questions in this review!

 First Off, Watch The BioLite CampStove 2 In Action